News, information, communication, midwives, women, professional development. To Join click on the logo: http://www.midwives.org.au/

 73 Professional indemnity insurance arrangements

-(1) Professional indemnity insurance arrangements in force
+(1) Professional indemnity insurance arrangements in force in relation to

 individual are appropriate for the purposes of registering the individual